Aleem Khan

-Abdul Aleem Khan (born 5 March 1970) is a Pakistani politician and businessman from Lahore.
-Abdul Aleem Khan currently serves as a member of the National Assembly after being elected from Constituency NA 117, Shahdara Lahore in the general elections held on 8 February 2024.
-Abdul Aleem Khan owns Samaa TV and Vision Group.
-He was also the Senior Minister of Punjab and Minister of Food from 2020 to 2021.
-He also served as a member of the Provincial Assembly of the Punjab from August 2018 to 2021.
-He announced his separation from politics on Twitter in a tweet.
-Later in a statement to the media, he said that he had no intentions of joining politics again and that he would focus on the welfare through the Abdul Aleem Khan Foundation.
-In June 2023 he launched the IPP along with Jahangir Khan Tareen.
-He is a founding member and the incumbent president of the party.
+Abdul Aleem Khan Kakazai (Note: عبدالعلیم خان کاکازئی) (born 5 March 1970) is a Pakistani politician and businessman who is serving as Minister of Communications since 2024.
+He is also the founding president of the Istehkam-e-Pakistan Party (IPP) since 2024.

+Born in Lahore, West Pakistan, Khan joined the Pakistan Muslim League – Q (PML–Q) in 2002 and was elected to the Provincial Assembly of the Punjab in 2003.
+In 2012, he joined the Pakistan Tehreek-e-Insaf (PTI) and became a close aide to its leader Imran Khan.
+Aleem Khan served in the provincial Punjab cabinet under Usman Buzdar as Provincial Minister of Punjab for Local Government and Community Development.
+Following the 9 May riots in 2023, Khan left the PTI and, along with Jahangir Tareen, founded the IPP, of which he became the incumbent president.
+Khan won his seat in 2024 election, being one of the only three IPP candidates to win their seats, along with Gul Asghar Khan and Awn Chawdhary.

+Khan is considered one of the wealthiest persons of Pakistan with his net worth to be over $400 million.
+He is the owner of Vision Group, which includes Park View City, and Samaa TV, which he acquired in 2020.

 Early life and education

-Aleem Khan was born on 5 March 1970 in Lahore, Pakistan.
-He hails from a Rajput tribe while his wife, Kiran Aleem Khan, belongs to a Punjabi Jat family.
+Abdul Aleem Khan Kakazai was born on 5 March 1970 in Lahore, West Pakistan.
+He hails from a Punjabi Pathan family belonging to the Kakazai tribe.
+His wife, Kiran Aleem Khan, belongs to a Punjabi Jat family.

-He received his early education from Crescent Model Higher Secondary School, Lahore.
-Later, he graduated from the Government College University, Lahore in 1992 and has a degree of Bachelor of Arts.
+Khan received his early education from Crescent Model Higher Secondary School, Lahore.
+Later, he graduated with a degree in Bachelor of Arts from the Government College University (GCU) of Lahore in 1992.

 Business career

 Aleem Khan is the founder and chairman of Vision Group, a real estate development company behind prominent projects such as Park View City in Lahore and Islamabad.

 In 2021, he expanded into the media industry by acquiring the Samaa TV news channel through his company Park View Limited.
 Khan eventually had to resign as Punjab Minister for Food to avoid a conflict of interest.

-Khan’s diverse portfolio also includes entertainment ventures such as CineStar Cinemas in Lahore and Multan, where his group introduced IMAX screening facilities to Pakistan.
+Khan's diverse portfolio also includes entertainment ventures such as CineStar Cinemas in Lahore and Multan, where his group introduced IMAX screening facilities to Pakistan.